 Media Ethics and Regulations

-Personal ethics play an important role in maintaining the health and stability of the media industry and society at large, thus making this module central to the programme.
-Rules and regulations in Malaysia are taught to help you identify some of the industry's legal boundaries and to ensure you are well-equipped with the relevant do's and dont's within the media diaspora.
+Your personal ethics are a crucial factor in upholding the well-being and stability of both the media industry and society as a whole.
+That's why this module is a crucial part of the programme.
+You will also learn to understand the rules and regulations in Malaysia to help you identify some of the legal boundaries within the industry and ensure you are well-prepared with the do's and don'ts in the world of media.

 Publicity and Media Relations